Rikugien Gardens 六義園

-During the Meiji period, the garden was a second residence for Mitsubishi founder Yataro Iwasaki
+During the Meiji era (1868-1912), the garden was a second residence for Mitsubishi founder Yataro Iwasaki

-Rikugien is a 10-minute walk from Komagome Station on the JR Yamanote Line and Nanboku subway line.
+Rikugien is a 10-minute walk from Komagome Station on the JR Yamanote Line and the Tokyo Metro Namboku Line.

 Central to the garden's design is a lovely pond surrounded by walking trails that take you to different areas of the garden.
 Most of the walking trails are fairly flat, and offer people of all ages and physical conditions a place to enjoy Japan's natural beauty.

 When you need a break, visit Fukiage Chaya teahouse for some matcha (green tea) and Japanese sweets while overlooking the central pond.
 Other options include Takimi no Chaya teahouse on the southwestern side of the garden and Tsutsuji Chaya on the northern side.

 Cherry blossoms and fall leaves

 Rikugien is especially popular during the cherry blossom and fall foliage seasons when the garden is blanketed in seasonal hues.
 At these times, both locals and foreigners flock to see the colorful transformation and take part in hanami (cherry blossom viewing) and momijigari (fall-leaf viewing).

 Most gardens, Rikugien included, close early.
 During the cherry blossom season and fall foliage season, however, Rikugien Gardens extends its hours and holds special illumination events, allowing guests to appreciate the beauty of nature at night.
 In fact, many consider Rikugien to be one of Tokyo's best spots for viewing maple leaves in autumn.

 Note that during busy periods entry to the park may be limited.
 We recommend that you make a reservation in advance.
 Check the park's official website for details.